Lam Ching-ying: Final weeks

 Lam broke up with his girlfriend Kingdom Yuen.
 Two weeks before his death, Lam moved to his sister's house.
 He refused visits from his children and friends.
 Lam started to lose his consciousness over and over again at the beginning of November.
-His family moved him to the St. Teresa Hospital in Kowloon.
+His family moved him to the St. Teresa's Hospital in Kowloon.
 He was already in a semi-comatose state, and his situation gradually declined.

-Lam died on November 8th 1997 at 12:30 am at St. Theresa's Hospital in Hong Kong, the cause of death being cancer of the liver.
-He was 44 years old.
-Ricky Hui who was Lam's partner in "Mr. Vampire", died on November 8th 2011, the same date, 14 years later.
+Lam died on November 8, 1997, at 12:30 am, at St. Theresa's Hospital in Hong Kong, at age 44, the cause of death being cancer of the liver.
+Ricky Hui who was Lam's partner in "Mr. Vampire", died on November 8, 2011, the same date, 14 years later.

 The funeral

 Lam's request was to have a low-profile funeral.
 His funeral was attended by his parents, close family and school-mate friends.
-The Buddhist ceremony was held in the evening of the 13th at around 7 am.
+The Buddhist ceremony was held in the evening of the 13th at around 7 pm.
 His Priest robe, shoes and top-hat were buried with him, along with his favorite clothes and sunglasses.

 Lam's pallbearers were Yuen Shiu Hung, Chin Yuet Sun, Ng Ming Hoi, Lam King Chu, Chan Wui Ngai, Chung Fat, Sammo Hung, Chan Wing Hong, Chin Kar Lok and Wu Ma.

 After the funeral his remains were cremated and buried in the U.S. with a calligraphy: